 The official introduction of the Yoshimura Suzuki Factory Racing team, their Suzuki GSX-R1000 bikes in 2016 race livery, and riders Roger Hayden (left) and Tony Elias (right).
 Jonathan Green asks the tough questions for Speed City Broadcast.

 It was pleasant surprise to see new top-level riders from outside the Americas at this test.
 They included Italian Claudio Corti, who was European Superstock 600 Champion in 2005 and competed in several international series including Moto2 and MotoGP.
 Claudio Corti expressed sentiments in this interview that he looked forward to racing in America where racing and rider talent still rises above the complex organizational and corporate priorities that dominate many international and European racing series.

 Catalonian Tony Elias (pictured above), the 2010 Moto2 World Champion appeared at this preseason test as substitute rider.
 He would stay with the Yoshimura team and win the first two MotoAmerica Superbike races during the April COTA series shared with MotoGP.
 Sheridan Morais (not pictured), a multi-time South African national champion is racing in the MotoAmerica Superstock 1000 class.

-Texas-size jumbo screens (note seating for size comparison) line both sides of the start-finish straightaway announcing the MotoGP races at COTA coming three weeks after my visit.
-That event included four days of practice and racing for the MotoAmerica series concurrent with the MotoGP classes.
+Texas-size jumbo screens line both sides of the start-finish straightaway announcing the upcoming MotoGP races coming to COTA (note seating for size comparison) less than three weeks before my visit.
+The combined event included four days of practice and racing for the MotoAmerica series concurrent with the MotoGP classes.
 What a treat for fans!
-I was sorry not to make it back for the actual race weekend.
+I was sorry to not to make it back for the actual race weekend.